Core Endpoint

 extract object -- Firecrawl-compatible alias wrapper for extraction schema

-llmModel string server default Model override for extraction
+llmModel string server default Model override (extraction and summary)

 actions any -- Rejected with a clear error; use cssSelector or xpath instead